 We value listening and hearing what each individual that we work with has to share and say.

-Charis exists to give people in the sex industry the opportunity for choice again (where so many choices have previously been taken from them); a choice to exit if they wish, and a choice to rebuild a new life as they would choose to live it.
+Charis exists to give women in the sex industry the opportunity for choice again (where so many choices have previously been taken from them); a choice to exit if they wish, and a choice to rebuild a new life as they would choose to live it.

 Our offer of support is always a choice and never an obligation.